pricing & tiers

 • Browser tools, CLI, SDK: zero-knowledge.
 Plaintext, passwords, and the deniable construction all run on your device.
 We never see the inputs.

 • Hosted API (/api/encrypt, /api/decrypt, /api/deny): you opt into sending plaintext + passwords to the server so the server can do the work for you.
 We process them in memory, return the result, and do not persist plaintext or passwords.
 This is a deliberate convenience tradeoff.
-If your threat model rules it out, use the SDK locally; ciphertext-shape is identical, and the SDK is Apache 2.0 with zero runtime dependencies.
+If your threat model rules it out, use the SDK locally; ciphertext-shape is identical, and the SDK is Apache 2.0 with a single runtime dependency (hash-wasm for portable Argon2id).

 • Managed vault: we store the ciphertext (which you encrypted in your browser) and the metadata you choose to attach.
 The vault layer never receives plaintext or passwords.